Rihanna: 2009–2011: Domestic violence case, Rated R, and Loud

 On February 8, 2009, Rihanna was forced to cancel her scheduled performance at the 51st Annual Grammy Awards following reports that she had been physically assaulted by Brown.
 He later turned himself in to authorities and was detained on suspicion of making criminal threats.
 On March 5, 2009, he was formally charged with assault and making criminal threats.
 The case garnered widespread media attention, particularly after TMZ published a leaked police photograph showing Rihanna with visible injuries.

 Rihanna was subpoenaed to testify at a preliminary hearing in Los Angeles on June 22, 2009.
 The incident and its aftermath influenced her artistically, prompting her to begin work on her fourth studio album, titled Rated R, one month after the Grammy Awards.
 Released on November 20, Rated R marked a shift away from the upbeat sound of Rihanna's earlier albums, embracing a darker, more introspective tone with rock influences.
 The album debuted at number four on the Billboard 200 chart and sold 181,000 copies in its first week.
 The single "Rude Boy" peaked atop the Hot 100 for six weeks, while "Russian Roulette" and "Hard" both peaked within the top ten.
-In support of the album, Rihanna embarked on the Last Girl on Earth tour from 2010 to 2011.
+Rihanna entered an on-again, off-again relationship with Canadian rapper Drake in 2009 and, in support of Rated R, embarked on the Last Girl on Earth tour from 2010 to 2011.